Advancing childhood education

 The community recognized that many children in Belola were missing out on the early years of schooling as they were unable to walk the 5km along the busy sealed road to attend school in Balibo.

-The Trust in partnership with a number of Rotary Clubs and Spend it Well plan to build a two room school with an teachers office, toilets and rainwater tank.
+The Trust in partnership with a number of Rotary Clubs and Spend it Well have recently finished a three room school with an office for staff and storage, five Timorese style toilets and rainwater tank.
+We have also installed a donated playground and are using the containers that transported the donated furniture as additional storage.
 The not for profit organisation Spend it Well has previously been involved in building a number of schools in the eastern part of Timor.

-The Rotary Donations in Kind warehouse in Sunshine will supply the furniture for the kindergarten and school.
+The Rotary Donations in Kind warehouse in Sunshine has supplied the furniture for the kindergarten and school.

 If you would like to help the children of Balibó by supporting education in the village, click here